Media lock-up: Process

 Journalists may be required to sign deed polls or other agreements prior to receiving permission to attend media lock-ups.
 Mobile phones may be required to be turned off and/or left with a security supervisor upon entry.
 Laptop, wireless and mobile phone devices must generally be disconnected to prevent any other means of outbound communication until a scheduled embargo is lifted.
 During a media lock-up, attendees are not permitted to leave the room, and no-one is allowed to approach any internal communications infrastructure.
 In cases where mobile phones are not required to be surrendered, attendees may be subject to escorts when visiting the bathroom.

 Use

-Institutions to impose media lock-ups include the Reserve Bank of Australia, the Australian Government, the New Zealand Treasury, the United States Department of Labor, the South African Treasury, the Government of Canada and the Supreme Court of Canada.
+Institutions that impose media lock-ups include the Reserve Bank of Australia, the Australian Government, the New Zealand Treasury, the United States Department of Labor, the South African Treasury, the Government of Canada and the Supreme Court of Canada.
 The Supreme Court of Canada has stated that it uses media lock-ups "to improve the accuracy of media reporting of Supreme Court of Canada decisions and to assist members of the media in reporting on cases that have attracted a high level of public interest."